Modern Foreign Languages (MFL)

 The gateway year allows students the opportunity to further develop the core skills that they have acquired over the previous two years of study.
 In-depth work on listening, speaking, reading and writing skills will be a common theme throughout the year in order to promote greater levels of achievement and linguistic competences.

 The KS4 curriculum at The Boulevard Academy provides complete preparation for the new AQA GCSE specifications.
-It is designed to help all students achieve their potential in GCSE Spanish or French.
+It is designed to help all students achieve their potential in GCSE Spanish.
 The carefully-constructed scheme of work ensures that grammar is introduced in a logical order and at the right pace for learners.
 Concepts are revisited and gradually combined with other concepts.
 Certain aspects of grammar are delayed for some students until solid understanding of the key grammar is mastered and the more able students will also be exposed to more complex grammar only needed for the higher paper.
 All four language skills are systematically developed through the course and there is a focus on skills such as translation, understanding authentic and literary texts and spontaneous speaking.
 All of which ensure that students are prepared for the terminal examinations.
 Throughout the course a focus on cultural content and on ’learning something new’ helps to give students a sense of purpose and brings language learning to life.

 The course ensures a full coverage of the three themes at GCSE level: